-This page is focused on providing resources, websites, information, & services around moving towards and sustaining being a trauma-informed, trauma-infused, and trauma-responsive organisation and system.
-We also offer a range of consultation, support, and training packages to support and enhance this.
+This page is focused on providing resources, websites, information, & services around moving towards and sustaining being a culturally, adversity, and trauma-informed, infused, and responsive organisation and system.
+We at Safe Hands and Thinking Minds also offer a range of consultation, support, and training packages to support and enhance this transformation.

-A trauma-informed organisational lens acknowledges & advocates that trauma-informed practice is so much more than a buzz word, a one-off training event, a fruit bowl being placed in a reception area, a adapted policy collecting dust on a shelf, or a tick box exercise.
+A adversity, culturally, dissociation, and trauma-informed organisational lens acknowledges & advocates that “trauma-informed” practice is so much more than a buzz word, a one-off training event, a fruit bowl being placed in a reception area, an adapted policy collecting dust on a shelf, or a tick-box exercise.
 It is more about meaningful multi-layered whole-system wide change.
 This focuses on supporting, creating, embedding, & sustaining cultural & paradigm shifts & transformation across all levels of the organisation.

-Under a trauma-informed process, this knowledge, values, principles, & assumptions aim to be embedded into the culture of the organisation, & are ideally owned & contributed to by everyone; including those from multiple levels, roles, & lived experiences.
-A trauma-informed process can not be trauma-informed without being interconnected with areas of cultural humility, cultural inclusiveness, & cultural responsiveness; including integrating & acknowledging historical trauma, intersections of identity, & inter generational trauma.
+Under a trauma-informed process, this knowledge, values, principles, & assumptions aim to be embedded into the culture of the organisation, & are ideally owned & contributed to by everyone; including those from multiple levels, roles, & those with lived experiences.
+A trauma-informed process can not be trauma-informed without being interconnected with areas of cultural humility, cultural inclusiveness, & cultural responsiveness; including integrating & acknowledging historical trauma, oppression, cultural trauma, social injustice, intersections of identity, & inter generational trauma.

-Within trauma-informed organisational change there are various steps, guiding values, & stages; however, like with people, this is slow, complex, not linear, & can be messy.
+Within trauma-informed organisational change there are various steps, guiding values, & stages; however, like with people, this can be slow, complex, not linear, & messy.
 Therefore, the progress, development, embedding, & sustaining of meaningful trauma-informed ideas, attitudes, policies, & practice is an ongoing process & a journey.

 To engage more with these ideas.
 Please see worksheets & websites for more information & resources.